Saturday, January 11, 2014

 Cameroon and Sao Tome 3 weeks: Sao Tome barn and Sao Tome Scops, Vermiculated fish, red-chested owlet, Sjoestedt's owlet

-Tanzania 3 weeks: Aftrican grass, Sokoke scops, African scops, Pemba scops, southern white-faced, cape eagle, spotted eagle, Usambara eagle, Pel's fish, African wood, African barred owlet and Abyssinian long-eared
+Tanzania 3 weeks: Aftrican grass, African scops, Pemba scops, southern white-faced, spotted eagle, Usambara eagle, Pel's fish, African barred owlet and Abyssinian long-eared

 Ethiopia, Uganda, Burundi and Rwanda 4 weeks: Itombwe, chestnut owlet, Albertine owlet, Ethiopian little